vishalrj291/Portfolio_builder/Readme.md

-# AutoPortfolio - Instant Portfolio Generator
+# Portfolio_builder - Instant Portfolio Generator

-AutoPortfolio is a web application that allows users to instantly create a stunning, professional-looking portfolio website.
+ Portfolio_builder is a web application that allows users to instantly create a stunning, professional-looking portfolio website.
 No coding required.
 Just fill in your details, choose a template, and get a shareable link to your live portfolio.

 **Live Demo:** [https://auto-portfolio-ufmx.vercel.app/](https://auto-portfolio-ufmx.vercel.app/)